Maldonado, Uruguay

-Maldonado is also the name of the municipality to which the city belongs.
-It includes the following zones: Maldonado, Punta Ballena, Portezuelo, Barrio Hipódromo, Canteras de Marelli, Los Ceibos, Abra de Perdomo, Laguna del Diario, El Placer, Cantegril, Maldonado Nuevo, Cerro Pelado, San Francisco, Los Pelotas,San Fernando, Estación, Leonel, Perlita, Dominitez, El Molino, and Biarritz.
+Maldonado ([maldoˈnaðo]) is the capital city of Maldonado Department, in eastern Uruguay.
+According to the 2023 Census, it is the fourth most populated city in the country, with about 102 thousand inhabitants.
+However, together with the cities of Punta del Este and San Carlos it makes up a conurbation with a population of over 135 thousand inhabitants.

 History

-The origin of Maldonado's name dates back to January 1530, when Sebastian Cabot, an Italian explorer, departed for Castilla and left his Lieutenant, Francisco Maldonado, in what is now the bay of Maldonado.
+The origin of Maldonado's name dates back to January 1530, when Sebastian Cabot, an Italian explorer, departed for Castilla and left his Lieutenant, Francisco Maldonado, at what became the bay of Maldonado.
 After the Treaty of Madrid, when they started to divide Spanish and Portuguese properties in that region of America, the military governor of Montevideo, José Joaquín de Viana, suggested to the King that they should establish two populations, one in Maldonado and the other in Minas.
 In August 1755, still waiting for a response from the King, Viana decided to leave with some families and head towards Portezuelo.
 It was there that Maldonado was founded.
 Viana later left the settlement, leaving the inhabitants with animals and sufficient supplies to live.
-The population was able to survive and grow due to the profits from growing crops and raising livestock.
-When he returned 20 months later, he brought 7 indigenous families with him and incorporated them into the small village to help the population grow.
-He also moved the settlement to their current site.
+The population survived and grew due to the profits from growing crops and raising livestock.
+When he returned 20 months later, he brought seven indigenous families and incorporated them into the small village to bolster the population.
+He also moved the settlement to its modern site.

-The buildings that are built around the town square in Maldonado today, including the cathedral, are reminiscent of traditional Spanish style, giving evidence that the Spanish royalty were involved in the growth and development of Maldonado.
+The buildings that are built around the town square in Maldonado, including the cathedral, are reminiscent of traditional Spanish style, giving evidence that the Spanish royalty was involved in the growth and development of Maldonado.
 In May 1783, the population had grown and the villagers gave Don Luis Estremera the power to oversee the creation of a city council, thus legally establishing the city 25 years after Viana had founded it.
 After years of attempts, on March 14, 1787, an election was held and approved 8 days later, and the City Council of Maldonado was elected and the Town of Maldonado became the City of San Fernando De Maldonado in honor of Ferdinand VI of Spain.
 With a City Council established, the people of Maldonado could defend their rights as citizens.

 Geography

-It is located on Route 39 and shares borders with Punta del Este to the south, Pinares – Las Delicias to the south and to the east and suburb La Sonrisa to the north.
+It is located on Route 39 and shares borders with Punta del Este to the south, Pinares – Las Delicias to the south and to the east, and suburb La Sonrisa to the north.
 Together they all form a unified metropolitan area.
 The next city to the north is San Carlos, only 13 km away on Route 39.

 East of the city flows the stream Arroyo Maldonado.